Wake Forest Basement Waterproofing

 - The lowest level of the block is drilled at every core pocket.
 This releases any water that might be trapped in the blocks.
 This step is not necessary with brick or poured concrete walls

-- We put a Free-Flow drainage pipe in the trench and direct it towards the sump pit(s).
+- We put a drainage pipe in the trench and direct it towards the sump pit(s).
 We then fill any remaining sub-floor void with ¾” washed gravel

-- Next, we install a vapor barrier over the excavated trench and re-cement the floor to its original level over the Free-Flow drainage.
+- Next, we install a vapor barrier over the excavated trench and re-cement the floor to its original level over the drainage.
 This puts additional pressure on the supporting wall and increases its stability.

 - In order to discharge the water collected through the drains, we install a submersible sump pump in each sump pit.
 This allows the water to be discharged away from your home.

 If you think that your basement or crawl space is in danger from water or foundation damage, be sure to contact our basement waterproofing contractors today at (919) 847-7072.
-You can also fill out our online form to learn more about the benefits of our crawl space and basement services and schedule your no-obligation estimate today!
+You can also fill out our online form to learn more about the benefits of our crawl space and basement services and schedule your free estimate today!
 When we come to estimate the price, we will observe all the relevant aspects and give you an accurate estimate.
 Our trained Wake Forest specialist will guide you through the options and help you determine the best solution for you, your basement, and your budget.

 All work is performed by Wake Forest Crawl Space and Basement Technologies trained technicians.
 More importantly, each and every project comes with a Lifetime Warranty.
 All of our work is fully licensed and insured.